-Authenticity: Authenticity refers to an authenticated third party that verifies the information contained in SSL certificate.
+Authenticity: Authenticity refers to an authenticated third party that verifies the information contained in the SSL certificate.

 Integrity: Integrity refers to data integrity means the data that moves between the user’s browser and the server remains intact and safe.

-Encryption: Strong encryption is a backbone of any SSL certificate that works on key pair like public key and private key.
-Public key encrypts the information while the private key decrypts the information.
+Encryption: Strong encryption is the backbone of any SSL certificate that works on key pairs like public and private keys.
+The public key encrypts the information while the private key decrypts the information.

 What is Asymmetric encryption?

 Witfield Diffie & Martin Hellman are researchers who proposed asymmetric encryption in 1977.
-Asymmetric encryption also called public key cryptography works on a pair of two keys in which one key termed public key that is used to encrypt the information where another key named private key is used to decrypt the information.
+Asymmetric encryption, also called public-key cryptography, works on two keys.
+One key, termed public key, is used to encrypt the information, whereas another key named private key is used to decrypt the information.

 What is Symmetric encryption?

 Symmetric encryption is the hoariest technique of encryption.
-In this method, sender and receiver shares a single key for encryption and decryption of a data.
-Symmetric encryption is simple and faster but the key should be exchanged in secure way as both parties shared secret to keep information private therefore, Symmetric encryption is also named secret key algorithm.
-The main limitation of symmetric encryption is to share a key in secure environment.
-To avoid this public key cryptography (Asymmetric encryption) was introduced.
+In this method, the sender and receiver share a single key for the encryption and decryption of data.
+Symmetric encryption is simple and faster, but the key is exchanged securely as both parties share the secret to keep information private.
+Therefore, Symmetric encryption is also named a secret key algorithm.
+However, the main limitation of symmetric encryption is to share a key in a secure environment.
+Therefore, public-key cryptography (Asymmetric encryption) was introduced to avoid this.

 What types of SSL certificates are available?

-Every business has different web security needs and therefore, certificate authorities have bunch of SSL certificates.
-Currently, Domain Validation, Business Validation, Extended Validation, SAN, Code Signing, Wildcard SSL certificate available in SSL industry.
+Every business has different web security needs, and therefore, certificate authorities have a bunch of SSL certificates.
+Domain Validation, Business Validation, Extended Validation, SAN, Code Signing, and Wildcard SSL certificate are available in the SSL industry.

-According to CA/browser forum guideline, SSL certificate can be issued up to 39 months.
-But SSL certificates are issued on yearly base therefore, SSL provider offers up to three year validity.
+According to CA/Browser forum guidelines, an SSL certificate can be issued for 13 months (397 days).
+But SSL certificates are issued yearly; therefore, the SSL provider offers up to five years of validity.

-You can order SSL certificate from CA or reseller website.
+You can order an SSL certificate from CA or the reseller website.
 SSL order process is a simple process that includes steps like:

-- Choose SSL product you wish to buy or renew
+- Choose the SSL product you wish to buy or renew

 - Now, provide technical and contact information